winitzki/scall/tutorial/programming_dhall.md

     let nel : NELF a = truncateGFix (FNEL a) (functorFNEL2 a) limit (oneNELF a stopgap) nes in NELF/toList a nel
 ```
-The function `NES/take` will replace the continuation of a stream by the "stopgap" value.
+The function `NES/take`   replaces the continuation of a stream by a stop-gap value.

 Let us also define a data constructor for generating infinite non-empty streams from a function:
 ```dhall